rcl-ssl/docs/portal/stand-alone-san.md

 ![image](../images/portal/stand-alone-san-http-validation.PNG)

+**Note:** - In Windows, you must remove the extension on the validation file.
+It should not contain a .txt or other file name extension.

 Ensure you can access the files **publicly** in the web browser by clicking on the links in the HTTP validation page.